 Olga is no stranger to the court system as she has been penalized more than once from 199 ton 2013 for trying to bring protected species and seafood into the United States, according to the report.

 A restitution hearing is scheduled for June to determine how much the couple will have to pay the Mexican government for stealing and smuggling the sea turtle eggs.

 The eggs were stolen from Olive Ridley and Kemp’s Ridley sea turtle nests.
 These turtles are endangered both in the United States under the Endangered Species Act and in Mexico under the Convention on International Trade in Endangered Species.

-According to prosecutors, the sea turtle eggs are considered a delicacy and aphrodisiac in China, where they can fetch upwards of $300 each.
+According to prosecutors, the sea turtle eggs are considered a delicacy in China, where they can fetch upwards of $300 each.